The Blank Slate Internet

 The tri-level architecture

 is designed to create models of complex phenomenon.
-However, the principles involved in the design of the tri-level
+However,

-have to be justified based on some type of verification principles and on
+have to be justified based on some type of verification principles and

 consistency with classical science, for example Pribram’s work on neuro